andi-blafasl/mail-test/README.md

   1. clone repositroy recursive with submodules
   2. copy *settings.dist.php* to *settings.php*
   3. modify settings.php for your needs
-  4. execute mail.php with php-cli
+  4. execute mail.php with php-cli or run docker.sh